lykmapipo/mongoose-searchable/README.md

 ## Plugin Options

 - `keywordField` specifies which schema field to be used to store `keywords`. default to `keywords`.
-- `extract` optional asyn function that used to extract keywords from fields.
+- `extract` optional function that used to extract language specific keywords from fields.
 If not provided [glossary](https://github.com/harthur/glossary) will be used
 - `fields` specifies which fields fields to be used for computing `keywords`. default to all fields with `string schema type`
 - `blacklist` specifies a collections of `words` to remove from keywords. default to `[]`
 - `language` change the [search language](http://docs.mongodb.org/manual/reference/command/text/).
 Default to `english`.
 If you specify a language value of **"none"**, then the text search uses simple tokenization with no list of stop words and no stemming.